scrabbletank/farhome-rules/rulesdoc.md

 When a creature attacks you, you may make a reaction attack against them.
 This attack costs 2 AP, and you may only use this on the same creature once per round.

+#### Mana Recovery
+*Requires 3 proficiency in Arcane, 7th Level*

+When casting _Barrier_, _Counter Spell_, or blocking spell damage with _Elemental Shell_ you regain 1 mana, or 2 mana if the spell is 6th level and above, regardless of the rolls outcome.
 ___
 ### Advanced